gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 Figure 2.
 Dell OptiPlex Micro 3050 computer

-This model also includes a built-in TPM 2.0 module, which will be used to enable drive encryption after the operating system installation, enhancing overall system security.
+This model features a built-in TPM 2.0 module, which will be used to enable drive encryption after the operating system installation, enhancing overall system security.